icebreaker/RakeBuild/README.markdown

-# LeraBuild
+# RakeBuild

 By Mihail Szabolcs!

-LeraBuild is an *advanced* Rakefile for Rake tailored towards building modular C/C++ projects in an effective and simple manner.
+RakeBuild is an *advanced* Rakefile for Rake tailored towards building modular C/C++ projects in an effective and simple manner.

 # Getting Started